Harrynoqs/To-do-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Name
-To Do list: list structure
+## To Do list: add & remove

 > Description the project.

-In this project, I built a simple HTML list of To Do tasks.
+In this project, I implemented the CRUD (create, read, update, delete) methods.
-The list was styled according to the specifications listed later in this lesson.
-This simple web page was built using webpack and served by a webpack dev server.
+All the elements of the user interface would be fully functional and my application will be completed..

 ## Built With